civictechsweden/civictech.se/README.md

 You can contribute with civictech projects, events and communities happening and available in Sweden

 We are currently building this ReadMe.
-Questions about CivicTechSweden, the website or the Readme?
+Questions about Civic Tech Sweden, the website or the Readme?
 Get in touch.